SPANISH LANGUAGE & ELITE SWIMMING

 We place all students within reasonable distances from the SAIIE center and the swimming Club where they will be swimming.

-All meals are included in program cost.
-The host family will provide 3 meals per day (breakfast, lunch and dinner) Monday through Sunday.
+Meals from Sunday dinner to Friday lunch are included in the program costs.
 For those days that a trip has been scheduled with the program, the family will prepare a packed meal.
 Naturally, adjustments with regard to customs, food, and heat must be anticipated by the students.
 SAIIE does take dietary and other personal restrictions into consideration when assigning students to their host family.

 Internet will be available in all homes.